 Our board of directors consists of seven directors, two of whom qualify as "external directors" for Israeli law purposes and four of whom, we believe, qualify as "independent" for Nasdaq Stock Market Purposes.
-Other than external directors, who are subject to special election requirements under Israeli law, our directors will be elected in three staggered classes by the vote of a majority of the ordinary shares present and entitled to vote.
-The directors of only one class will be elected at each annual meeting for a three-year term, so that the regular term of only one class of directors expires annually.
-At our annual general meeting to be held in 2006, the term of the first class, consisting of Tamar Gottlieb and Yaron Adler, will expire, and the directors elected at that meeting will be elected for a three-year term.
+Other than external directors, who are subject to special election requirements under Israeli law, our directors are elected in three staggered classes by the vote of a majority of the ordinary shares present and entitled to vote at meetings of our shareholders at which directors are elected.
+The members of only one staggered class will be elected at each annual meeting for a three-year term, so that the regular term of only one class of directors expires annually.
+At our annual general meeting held in 2006, the term of the first class, consisting of Tamar Gottlieb and Yaron Adler, expired, and they were re-elected at that meeting for a three-year term.
 At our annual general meeting to be held in 2007, the term of the second class, consisting of Ofer Adler and Yair M. Zadik, will expire and the directors elected at that meeting will be elected for a three-year term.
 At our annual general meeting to be held in 2008, the term of the third class, consisting of Gittit Guberman, will expire and the director elected at that meeting will be elected for a three-year term.
-The external directors will not be assigned a class.
+The external directors will not be assigned a class and will serve in accordance with Israeli law.